Instrumental groups

 -

-StAFCO is the Music Centre's orchestra for players of all standards, conducted by Gillian Craig and organised in close collaboration with the Scottish Chamber Orchestra, orchestra in residence at the University.
+StAFCO is the Music Centre's orchestra for players of all ages and abilities, conducted by Gillian Craig and organised in close collaboration with the Scottish Chamber Orchestra, orchestra in residence at the University.

 No audition is required.